PART 18 - PROCEDURE FOR OTHER APPLICATIONS IN PROCEEDINGS

 Dismissal of totally without merit applications

-If the High Court or a county court dismisses an application (including an application for permission to appeal) and it considers that the application is totally without merit –
+If the court dismisses an application (including an application for permission to appeal) and it considers that the application is totally without merit –

 (a) the court's order must record that fact; and